Accidents happen. It’s a fact of driving. Fortunately, car insurance exists to cover a wide range of situations, including collisions.

 An insurance company will only accept a claim if your policy covers the damages.
 Any damages you cause or that aren’t covered will result in a rejection.
 Keep in mind that different types of coverages cover various damages.
 Standard auto coverages include:

-- Medical payments coverage (MedPay).
+• Medical payments (MedPay).
 Like PIP, this pays for medical bills you or your passengers have because of an accident.
 It also kicks in regardless of who caused the crash.

 How to File a Claim